-21793 BUSINESS PROJECT - TRANSPORT MANAGEMENT (6cp); prerequisite 21776 Comparative Studies in Transport Management
+21793 BUSINESS PROJECT - TRANSPORT MANAGEMENT

 This subject allows the student to examine in detail an aspect of transport management and his/her own organisation.
 The tasks of problem definition and resolution/implementation strategies, will be covered under the supervision of an academic member of UTS staff and a senior manager in the employing organisation.